uncbiag/neuro_shooting/README.md

 - run_experiments_spiral_rnn.py

 These two python scripts specify the entire experimental setting for the spiral for all the four models in the paper.

+### Rotating MNIST and bouncing balls

+We are in the process of cleaning up our Jupyter notebooks for these example and will make them available shortly.

 # Documentation